Certora/Documentation/docs/user-guide/multicontract/index.md

 resolve the calls to the methods on `Pool.asset` using the code in `Asset.sol`.

 With this option, the Prover is no longer able to construct a counterexample to the `integrityOfDeposit` rule, so the rule passes.
+Note that the external calls to the `Asset` contract no longer appear in the "Call Resolution" tab, because the Prover does not report linked calls here.

 (using-example)=
 ### Accessing additional contracts from CVL